Lucky Drawing with Susan Shie. Class information.

 I have always considered myself a painter, much more than a quilter, as all my formal art studies were in drawing and painting.
 I came to quilting out of a feminist choice in college, to embrace the sewing my mother had taught me, and which had been such a big part of my life as a girl and a woman.
 I wanted to make Women's Art.
 This made me consciously decide to add sewing to my drawing and painting, and later that kind of work became known as art quilting.
 But we aren't studying that here.

 I began teaching focused drawing classes when I was a graduate student at Kent State School of Art, teaching two undergrad drawing classes per semester in the early 1980s.
-I’ve taught drawing, painting, writing, and sewing in my art quilt workshops since 1989, around the world.
-In my Turtle Art Camp weeklong, live-in students sessions at my home since 1994, and in the classes I teach away from home, I now teach only drawing, in the same format that I use for my online classes.
-(Check my Turtle Art Camp description.
-I had to cancel the 2020 camps and beyond, due to the CV pandemic, and things haven't improved enough to start the camps up again.
-And the longer we go without them, the more I think I may be done having the camps again.
-I prefer teaching online, it turns out!
+I taught drawing, painting, writing, and sewing in my art quilt workshops since 1989, around the world.
+In my Turtle Art Camp weeklong, live-in students sessions at my home since 1994, and in the classes I've taught away from home.
+Now I only teach drawing online.

 I'd never taught an online class until January, 2015.
 And then I found out I love teaching just freehand drawing.
-So in 2017 I began ONLY teaching freehand drawing, basing all of my in-person classes, like how I teach in my online Lucky Drawing classes.
-So if you want to learn to paint on cloth or sew it into an art quilt, don't look at me.
-I only teach freehand drawing on paper now, and I am thrilled to be teaching the stuff that frees everyone up to express themselves.
+So in 2017 I began ONLY teaching freehand drawing, basing all of my in-person classes on how I teach in my online Lucky Drawing classes.
+So if you want to learn to paint on cloth or sew that painting into an art quilt, don't look at me.
+I only teach freehand drawing on paper now, and it's only online, and I am thrilled to be teaching the stuff that frees everyone up to express themselves.
 You can apply that freedom later, on your own time, to whatever art medium you want to work with.
 But I teach drawing.
 That's it!

 Olga's sifter